vojmaly/learn_c/00-Beginner/00-Developement_enviroment/README.md

-# 🛠️ Full Guide: Setting Up C Development Environment
+# 🛠️  Setting Up C Development Environment

 This guide walks you through installing a C compiler, choosing an IDE or editor, and compiling C code on **Windows**, **macOS**, and **Linux**.